Rajasthan

 Deliberations over Abu Taluk

-In 1950, Sirohi district's Abu Taluk Road had been sliced and included in Bombay State.
-However, Rajasthan maintained its claim on the taluk, citing both local feeling and that Rajasthani was the mother tongue of 65 percent of the local population.
+In 1950, Sirohi district's Abu Taluk Road was sliced and included in Bombay State.
+However, Rajasthan maintained its claim on the taluk, citing both local feeling and that Rajasthani was the mother tongue of 65 per cent of the local population (Census of India, 2001).

-Hence, in 1956, the as per recommendation of the States Reorganization Committee, the Abu Road taluk was re-integrated with Sirohi district and Rajasthan State.
-Additionally, the enclave of Sunel was received from Madhya Pradesh while the enclave of Sironj was given to Madhya Pradesh due to ease of geography and administration.
-This led to the creation of Rajasthan as we recognize it today!
+Hence, in 1956, as per the recommendation of the States Reorganisation Committee, the Abu Road taluk was re-integrated with the Sirohi district and Rajasthan.
+Additionally, the enclave of Sunel was received from Madhya Pradesh, while the enclave of Sironj was given to Madhya Pradesh due to the ease of geography and administration (SRC, 1955).

 Comments